lighthouse-no/sap-ms-teams-integration-poc/docs/basic_bot_setup.md

 The tutorial instructions describe a fix that they say is needed if, after building the app, you cannot find a `./package` folder.

-The fix tells you to install the preview version of `yoteams-deploy`; however, if these instructions are followed, then I got a different error
+The fix tells you to install the preview version of `yoteams-deploy`, but ***do not do this*** because, at least in my case, they simply produce a different (but more severe) error:

 ```shell
 $ gulp ngrok-serve